Bomb explodes in Libyan town as U.N. envoy meets PM Thinni

 One government official said at least one car bomb went off in front of the security headquarters in the eastern city of Shahat.

-Thinni and U.N. envoy Bernadino Leon were due to meet in a different building, and a security official said the blast had been near the venue of the meeting of other government officials.
+Thinni and U.N. envoy Bernadino Leon were due to meet in a different building, and a security official said the blast had been near the venue of a meeting of other government officials.

+"Leon, and a delegation from the United Nations Support Mission in Libya, which he heads, were meeting Libyan PM Abdullah al-Thinni in the eastern Libyan city of Shahat earlier today when they heard an explosion," said Jose Luis Diaz, spokesman for the U.N.
+Department of Political Affairs.

+"The UN delegation has returned safely to Tunis," he added in an email.
+"It's impossible to say right now who was the intended target.
+What we can say is that UNSMIL will continue in its efforts to assist the Libyan people in the search for a political solution to the crisis in the country."

 Libya is in turmoil as two governments and parliaments allied to armed groups who helped toppled Muammar Gaddafi three years ago vie for power and control of the country's oil wealth.

-(Writing by Feras Bosalum, Ayman al-Warfalli and Ahed Elumami; Editing by Dominic Evans)
+(Writing by Feras Bosalum, Ayman al-Warfalli and Ahed Elumami, additional reporting by Louis Charbonneau in New York; Editing by Dominic Evans and Andrea Ricci)